rogeriopvl/times-components/.github/CONTRIBUTING.md

  [React Native instructions](https://facebook.github.io/react-native/docs/getting-started.html) to get up and running first

-* `npm run storybook` will build the storybook and allow you to develop components in the browser
+* `yarn storybook` will build the storybook and allow you to develop components in the browser
-* `npm run storybook-native` will build the storybook and watch for JS changes.
-In a separate terminal run `react-native run-[platform]`.
+* `yarn storybook-native` will build the storybook and watch for JS changes.
+In a separate terminal run `yarn [platform]`.
 This will allow you to develop in your storybook on a device or in an emulator.

 > #### Caution
 >
-> There are some problems regarding the usage of native storybooks with the Android simulator, mainly with hot module reloading (HMR).
+> There are some problems regarding the usage of native storybooks with the Android emulator, mainly with hot module reloading (HMR).
 > To take full advantage of HMR while developing components while testing with storybooks use the iOS simulator instead.

 `npm run storybook:build` will output the built web storybook into the default `storybook-static`